Tuesday, February 24, 2026

 Religion as Charity

 Still, this needs to be interpreted carefully.
-These figures do not mean that all religious giving goes directly to the poor, and church charity can at times be paternalistic or conditional—tied to sobriety rules, doctrinal messaging, or a subtle expectation of loyalty.
+These figures do not mean that all religious giving goes directly to the poor, and church charity can at times be paternalistic or conditional—tied to doctrinal messaging or a subtle expectation of loyalty.
 Nor is this benevolence unique to religion: secular charities, food banks, municipal programs, and public agencies also provide shelter, low-cost food, outreach, housing support, and addiction services.
 So the charitable success of churches is real, and sometimes admirable, but it demonstrates the power of organized community, volunteer labour, and pooled resources more than it demonstrates the truth of any supernatural claim.

 Religion as Moral Leadership